yiisoft/yii2/docs/guide/formatter.md

 by IBM. "intl" internally knows all formats of all countries and it translates month or day names into the corrcect language.
 Unfortunately ICU don't use same format patterns like php (eg. ICU: 'yyyy-mm-dd' php: 'Y-m-d' or icu: 'yy-m-d' php: 'y-n-j').
 Therefore formatter class has built in a pattern conversions from php to icu or icu to php.
-Formatter communicates in their interface functions per standard with php patterns, but it's also possible to communicate with icu patterns.
+Formatter communicates in their interface functions per standard with php patterns, but it's also possible to communicate with icu patterns. (compare patterns see [PDF](http://www.guggach.com/tl_files/yii2/Difference%20of%20Date%20formats%20%20used%20in%20Yii2.pdf))

 If "intl" isn't loaded formatter works also in the same way.
 Even the named date, time or datetime formats from icu "short", "medium", "long" and "full" are supported.
 Without a separate localized format definition US formats are used.
 Formatter provides a possibility to enter